-This way of working produced beautiful objects, but it was difficult, costly, and labor-intensive. there was a lot of hand finishing and polishing, and many lost castings where the burnout or the pour failed.
-All of which meant that the sculptures had to be more expensive than I prefer.
+They were lush objects, but the process was costly and labor-intensive.
+There was a lot of hand chasing and polishing, and many lost castings where the burnout or the pour failed, or models simply broke in the mail.
+It all meant the sculptures had to be more expensive than the market would bear.